sagecodes/intro-to-sql/README.md

 ```

+Sometimes we want to filter by records that contain values or characters that are not an exact match.

 What customers have a name starting with `A`?

 ```
 SELECT * FROM Customers
 WHERE CustomerName LIKE 'A%'
 ```

+- 'A%' Starts with an A
+- '%A' Ends with an A
+- '%A%' Contains an A

 #### Math FUNCTIONS